AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 {sample}Maps\_Seat\_03{sample}

-Colors can be also defined through the SVG code and through several other ways.
+Colors can be also defined through the SVG code and several other ways.
 Look through the [Advanced Coloring](Advanced_Coloring) article for this information.

 ## Unbound Regions